NSoiffer/MathCATForPython/README.md

   * Auto sets those preferences based on the value of the Language pref.
 For some language such as Spanish, , is used in some countries and . is used in others.
 In this case, it is best to set the language to also include the country code (e.g, es-es or es-mx) to ensure the right value is used.
 * Added more Unicode chars to include both all Unicode chars marked as "Sm" and those with a mathclass (except Alphabetic and Glyph classes) in the Unicode standard.
 * Add support for some (upcoming) new Unicode characters (equilibrium arrows and others) used in Chemistry into UEB and Nemeth
+* Fixed a bug with double-struck numbers for Nemeth.
 * Several fixes for recognizing chemistry

 #### Fixes